 This bowl is one of the better meal prep candidates in a chicken and rice rotation.
 Here is how to set it up so the components stay good throughout the week.

-What to pack together: Cooked rice, sauced chicken, and cooked vegetables can be stored together in the same container without issue.
-The sauce will settle into the rice slightly overnight, which most people find acceptable or even prefer.
+What to pack together: Cooked rice, sauced chicken, and cooked vegetables can be stored together in the same container.
+The sauce may settle slightly into the rice overnight, which works well for most meal prep bowls.

-Keeping vegetables from getting too soft: Slightly undercook the vegetables during meal prep.
+How to keep vegetables from getting too soft: Slightly undercook the vegetables during meal prep.
 They will finish softening when reheated.
-Overcooked broccoli that gets reheated twice turns mushy.
-Pull it from the heat while it is still a little firm.
+Overcooked broccoli that gets reheated again can turn mushy.

-Keeping the sauce from making the bowl watery: Make sure the sauce is fully thickened before adding it to the chicken.
+How to keep the sauce from making the bowl watery: Make sure the sauce is fully thickened before adding it to the chicken.
 A well-thickened sauce sticks to the chicken instead of pooling at the bottom.
-If you want extra sauce for reheating, store it in a small separate sauce cup so it does not water down the rest of the container.

-Container setup: Meal prep containers with dividers or a set of small sauce cups alongside standard containers both work well.
-For more ideas on building out a full prep routine, see this guide to high protein meal plan for beginners.
+Container setup: Use meal prep containers with dividers or keep small sauce cups alongside standard containers.
+For more meal prep planning, see this high protein meal plan for beginners.

 This bowl also fits well into a broader easy protein dinner ideas plan if you are prepping for both lunch and dinner in the same session.